 Payment Gateway - A payment gateway is a service that authorizes credit card payments, processes them securely, and deposits the funds into your bank account.
 A payment gateway performs the same functions as a credit card swipe machine at a restaurant or retail store, it just performs these functions for purchases made online instead of in person.

 Merchant Account - A merchant account is a type of bank account that allows you to accept credit card payments online.
-If you have a retail business and already accept credit card payments, then more than likely you have a merchant account.
+If you have a retail business and already accept credit card payments, then you more than likely have a merchant account.
 When you start to sell products online, you may need to call your bank and ask that they set you up with an Internet merchant account.
 An Internet merchant account allows you to accept payments online without having the customer’s credit card physically in front of you.